crd/popclip-extension-google-calendar-chatgpt-assisted/README.md

 ## Development

-This extension is written in TypeScript, making the code more robust and maintainable.
 PopClip provides certain dependencies like `axios` in its environment, so no additional installation is needed beyond the extension itself.

 For additional details on developing for PopClip, refer to the [PopClip Extensions Developer Reference](https://www.popclip.app/dev/).